-Retirement loneliness and social isolation is also often a result of a lack of mobility and as our bodies age we experience greater risk of illness, physical injury or disability.
+Loneliness and social isolation are often a result of a lack of mobility and, as our bodies age, we experience a a greater risk of illness, physical injury or disability.

 Having a sense of purpose and social connection are two of the most important factors for health and wellbeing in retirement.
 So if you want to combat loneliness in old age, live longer and prevent illnesses, such as dementia1, here are our 6 tips: